 Most heavy-duty DPF cleaning processes use some variation of the “bake and blow” methodology.
 This process includes the following steps:

-- Inspect: Inspection and measure weight/flow of DPF before and after each step.
+- Inspect: Inspect and measure the weight and flow of DPF before and after each step.

-- Blow: Reverse flow remaining ash material out of the filter using compressed air (blow) or water (aqueous) techniques.
+- Blow: Reverse the remaining ash material from the filter using compressed air (blow) or water (aqueous) techniques.

-- Inspect/Repeat: Repeat process depending on inline weight/flow measurements.
+- Inspect/Repeat: Repeat the process depending on inline weight/flow measurements.

 - Failure/Replacement: Some filters cannot be cleaned and must be replaced.
-This is often determined before cleaning, but sometimes after an initial cleaning cycle.
-Common reasons are: DPF core is melted or cracked, excessive soot in DPF caused by engine issues, poor engine maintenance, operator ignores DPF warning indicators, failure to regularly clean DPF, etc.
+This is often determined before cleaning but sometimes after an initial cleaning cycle.
+Common reasons are: the DPF core is melted or cracked, excessive soot in the DPF caused by engine issues, poor engine maintenance, operator ignoring DPF warning indicators, failure to clean DPF regularly, etc.

 What are the Common Cleaning/Reman Models?